SherG/s2/blog/acquisition-behavior-outcomes.md

 * What keywords should be trying to rank for?
 Which ones do we currently rank for?
 How do we stack up against the competition?
 * Do we have an SEO strategy?
 Is it written down?
 What are we going to do to improve our search engine ranking?
 * What percentage of our traffic comes from Google?
-What percentage is referral traffic (e.g. from Facebook)?
+What percentage is referral traffic (e.g., from Facebook)?
 * Which traffic sources or campaigns are driving the most revenue for our business?
 Are we over-investing in underperforming channels?

 ## 2. What Do We Want Visitors to Do Once They Arrive?